... her face lighting up when she sees you - opening a little wooden box, in a perfect spot, with an utterly jaw-dropping backdrop of Edinburgh City.

 If you are not familiar with Edinburgh, but have seen photographs, I can give you first-hand information about the locations.
 I have photographed proposals on Edinburgh’s Calton Hill, in Edinburgh Dean Village, and the Royal Botanic Gardens.

-The most popular spots in Edinburgh are obviously frequented by a lot of tourists.
-The way around this is to plan a proposal for mid-morning, when the tourists are still making their way around the city.
-So 10 AM is a good time.
+There can be a lot of tourists in the most popular spots in Edinburgh.
+It's best plan your proposal for mid-morning.
+9 or 10 AM is a good time.
 Or later in the afternoon.
 In summer, evenings are great too.

-I planned a proposal with a groom-to-be in Dean Village recently, and we decided on a certain spot, and we had a Plan B too.
-At the exact time, when he and his girlfriend were in the exact spot, they were suddenly surrounded by a group of about 15 tourists who all decided this was the perfect spot to take photographs.
-So even our 10 AM plan was knocked a little.
-He then made his way to Plan B location and went ahead with the proposal and it was still absolutely beautiful.
+I planned a proposal with a US couple in Dean Village.
+At the exact time, when they were in the exact spot, they were suddenly surrounded by a group of about 15 tourists who all decided this was the perfect spot to take photographs.